* Seminar series (Neurophysiologisches Seminar) *

 * Special lecture *

-Prof. Richard Ivry (Department of Psychology, University of California, Berkeley, USA) gives a lecture about: “Probing the Role of the Cerebellum in Sensorimotor Learning and Cognition.”
-Thursday, 29.4.2021, 5.15 pm – 6.30 pm; via Zoom, please contact Dagmar Timmann for details.
+Prof. Dr. Bertram Gerber (Department Genetics of Learning and Memory, Leibniz Institute for Neurobiology, Magdeburg) will give a lecture about: „Action, Valence, (no) Extinction: The Insect Mushroom Body as Study Case.”
+Thursday, 15.7.2021, 5.15 pm – 6.30 pm; via Zoom, please contact Dagmar Timmann for details.
 Sponsored by SFB 1280 Extinction learning.

 Marie Skłodowska-Curie Innovative Training Network